Visiting Amalfi Town and Atrani as a day trip from Praiano was an excellent day trip.

 A cruisy afternoon of beach laying was not meant to be because we now needed a drink.
 Yes holidays are tough!
-Looking for refreshments, we had to weave through the crowd that by mid afternoon, was crammed in every nook and cranny of the main piazza and sprawled out on the cathedral stairs.
+Looking for refreshments, we had to weave through the crowd that by mid afternoon, was crammed in every nook and cranny of the main piazza including the cathedral stairs.

-It was now time for a speciality of the region – Granita di Limone – that we bought at the local Sorbetteria on the small laneway between the main piazza and the Piazza dei Dogi.
+It was now time for a speciality of the region – Granita di Limone.
+We couldn’t go past a shop called a Sorbetteria that was strategically locate in a small laneway between the main piazza and the Piazza dei Dogi.
 The granita was definitely heavy on the limone and very light on the sugar.
 It was sour with a capital S!
 Wowsers!

 Oh.
 My.
 Goodness.
 It was incredible.
 I tried a few more over the following week and nothing came close as the tastiness of my first.
 It’s basically a lemony sponge cake made with or without limoncello, covered in a very light cream.
 I’m probably not selling it well, but if you’re in the region, it’s a must try.
 I’m salivating right now just thinking about it.

 Returning to Praiano by bus.
 Would we get a seat?

 It was now time to wait for the bus back to Praiano, but at least this time we knew where to go.
 Once again the bus was heaving with people but we managed a seat this time.